Lyons, New York: Arts and culture

 The Dipper Dredge No. 3 and Towar–Ennis Farmhouse and Barn Complex are listed on the National Register of Historic Places.

 Remnants of the former Enlarged Erie Canal Lock 56 (also called the Poorhouse Lock) are located along Dry Dock Road near the current Lock 28A and dry docks complex west of Lyons, just off N.Y.
 Route 31.
 It was a double-chamber lock built in 1842, and had a lift of 10.12 feet (3.08 m) to the west.
 The lock was abandoned around 1911.

 Lyons is part of the Erie Canalway National Heritage Corridor.
 Erie Canal Lock 28A is located just west of the bridge on Dry Dock Road, off N.Y.
 Route 31.
 It was built around 1913, and has a lift of 19.5 feet (5.85 m) to the west.
 The dry docks complex is adjacent to the lock, operated by the New York State Canal Corporation.

+As of 2025, advocates are pushing for a park to be built adjacent to the railroad crossing on Leach Road for railfans to enjoy.